abinit/abinit/doc/mkdocs-tutorials/base1.md

 You will learn about the two input files, the basic input variables, the existence of defaults, the actions of the parser, and the use of the multi-dataset feature.
 You will also learn about the two output files as well as the density file.
-This first lesson covers the sections 1, 3, 4 and 6 of the [[help_abinit]].
+This first lesson covers the first sections of the [[help:abinit]].

 The very first step is a detailed tour of the input and output files: you are like a tourist, and you discover a town in a coach.
 You will have a bit more freedom after that first step.
 It is supposed that you have some good knowledge of UNIX/Linux.

 This lesson should take about 2 hours.

 ## Computing the (pseudo) total energy, and some associated quantities